wp-plugins/s2bd-bridge/readme.txt

 * Counting subscribers digests by forum ("Statistics")
 * Manual registration of S2Member members at email notifications of activity on Bbpress forums ("Inscribe members")

+IMPORTANT :

+* When you update, if you do not want to lose your last member ID treated, thank you to follow the upgrade procedure outlined below, points 1 and 5.

 == Installation ==

 1. Open wp-content/plugins folder